AREAS OF SPECIALTY

 We also have a therapist on staff who is able to perform assessments for individuals wishing to become an Egg donor or Surrogate.

 Infertility affects 1 in 8 couples in the United States, and it's not just women.
 About 1/3 of infertility problems are attributed to women, 1/3 are attributed to men, and 1/3 is either both partners or simply unknown.
-Treating infertility may be as easy as taking a pill or undergoing a simple medical procedure, but up to 3% of people must undergo more invasive procedures, like in-vitro fertilization, to achieve a healthy pregnancy.
+Treating infertility may be as easy as taking a pill or undergoing a simple medical procedure, but many people must undergo more invasive procedures, like in-vitro fertilization, to achieve a healthy pregnancy.
 Regardless of what treatments you may be prescribed, the likelihood is that you will also experience stress, anxiety, depression, mood swings, self-esteem issues, and other challenging emotions.
-Counseling can help you deal with the emotional impact of accepting your (or your partner's) infertility and support you as you embark on the journey to parenthood through medical intervention.
+Counseling can help you deal with the emotional impact of accepting your (or your partner's) infertility and support you as you embark on the journey to parenthood through medical intervention, and all the prior stress, grief and loss, and other emotions that accompany the journey.

 The road to parenthood through medical intervention is not a short one.
 It often takes months or even years of constant attention by the hopeful parent(s) and medical providers.
 It often involves shots, painful medical procedures, dogged determination, wild mood swings, and all to often bone-crushing disappointment.
 Having a counselor who is knowledgeable about this journey who can provide help and support may lessen your stress and give you a safe place to process the emotional roller-coaster this journey sets you on.